rawkode/bring-your-own-telegraf/README.md

 # Build Your Own Telegraf

-Telegraf isn't a huge binary, it's under 100MiB.
+Telegraf isn't a huge binary, it's under 100MiB (Docker Images are rougly 250MiB).
 However, we can make that smaller.

 Telegraf ships with A LOT of plugins for supporting all of our users use-cases, but each individidual user only needs around 4/5 plugins.